 Students, faculty, staff, and visitors of the University are encouraged to promptly report criminal incidents and other emergencies.
 For police service call HU-DPS Security Operations Communications Center (HU-SOCC) on (202) 806-1100.
-To report a crime or incident, contact the SOCC to have an officer dispatched to your location; or speak with a designated University official, such as department administrators, directors and staff members who have the authority to take crime report information.
-For local police services, contact the Metropolitan Police Department by calling 911 for emergencies and 311 for non-emergencies.
+To report a crime or incident, contact the SOCC to have an officer dispatched to your location; or speak with a Campus Security Authority (CSA), designated University officials, such as department administrators, directors and staff members who have the authority to take crime report information.
+For local police services, contact the Metropolitan Police Department or the Prince Georges County Police Department by calling 911 for emergencies and 311 for non-emergencies.